Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/about.md

 # Acknowledgements

-Aspen Institute for efforts to [advocate for better data](https://www.philanthropy.com/article/House-Bill-Would-Require/243152) and [promote the work](https://www.aspeninstitute.org/blog-posts/open-nonprofit-data-opens-doors-for-researchers/).
+The Aspen Institute has been instrumental for their efforts to [advocate for better data](https://www.philanthropy.com/article/House-Bill-Would-Require/243152) and [promote the work of open data](https://www.aspeninstitute.org/blog-posts/open-nonprofit-data-opens-doors-for-researchers/).

-Many people and groups have worked hard to advocate for [IRS 990 e-filing](https://www.urban.org/urban-wire/proposed-nonprofit-form-990-e-filing-requirement-can-benefit-nonprofits-and-their-funders) and [new data sources](https://www.urban.org/urban-wire/filling-gaps-nonprofit-data) and [new partnerships](https://registry.opendata.aws/irs990/).
+Many people and groups have worked hard to make [IRS 990 e-filing](https://www.urban.org/urban-wire/proposed-nonprofit-form-990-e-filing-requirement-can-benefit-nonprofits-and-their-funders) possible, [new data sources](https://www.urban.org/urban-wire/filling-gaps-nonprofit-data) accessible, and [new partnerships](https://registry.opendata.aws/irs990/) productive.

-This work would not be possible without the foundations they have laid.